uvarc/rc-learning/content/courses/python-introduction/formatted_io.md

 * print("Pi to {} digits is .{dec}f}".format(math.pi,dec=n))

-#### Formatting with f-Strings
+### Formatting with f-Strings

-For Python 3.6 and up the _formatted string literal_ or f-string was introduced.
+For Python 3.6 and up the _formatted string literal_ or "f-string" was introduced.
 These can be used to create formatted output easily.

-Example
+**Example**

 ```python
 n=12